 Next, you'll need to download VirtualBox, as well as the VirtualBox Extension Pack to run the virtual machine.
 Make sure to install both before continuing, as running Buscador without the extension pack can make using Buscador more annoying by requiring you to hit an escape sequence to release the mouse from the VM.

 Once you've installed both VirtualBox and the VirtualBox Extension Pack, you can proceed to the first step of setting up Buscador.
+(Note: There is Buscador is also available for VMWare.)

 First, we will need to import the appliance and adjust a few settings.
 Open VirtualBox, and in the drop-down menu, click on "File" and then "Import Appliance" to select the Buscador .OVA file you downloaded previously.
 Then, select "Continue."